DataDog/browser-sdk/packages/logs/README.md

   - Configurable options:

-    - `isCollectingError`: when truthy, we'll automatically forward `console.error` logs, uncaught exceptions and network errors.
+    - `forwardErrorsToLogs`: when truthy, we'll automatically forward `console.error` logs, uncaught exceptions and network errors.
     - `sampleRate`: percentage of sessions to track.
 Only tracked sessions send logs.
     - `site`: The site of the Datadog intake to send SDK data to (default: 'datadoghq.com', set to 'datadoghq.eu' to send data to the EU site)
     - `silentMultipleInit`: prevent logging errors while having multiple Init